metiago/metiago.github.io/content/posts/java-apache-camel-xml.md

 Finally our main method which tells Camel to follow its route.

-One points to mention here is `context.disableJMX();` this method when called, disable JMX which reduces memory, If you need to monitor your application you then can ignore it.
+Here `context.disableJMX();` disable JMX reducing some memory, it's up to you If you want to keep it enable to monitor your app.

 ```java
 import org.apache.camel.CamelContext;